What is a Community Development Strategy?

 It is a brief document which summarizes various, completed planning studies.
 The studies help a community reach its goals while the Strategy determines which projects are a priority for that community.
 These priorities are based on community input, so Town officials know which are more important and thus should be completed before others.
 Public input during the development of the Strategy is very important to ensure that the projects and priorities agree with what the people in the community desire and need.

 The Community Development Strategy is an integral part of the Community Development Block Grant (CDBG) application.
-The Strategy to be discussed at the public hearing on September 17, 2012 is specifically for the FY2013 grant application (due December 2012).
+The Strategy to be discussed at the public hearing on October 20, 2014 is specifically for the FY2015 grant application (due February 2015).
 The Strategy also includes projects which will not be funded through the CDBG program; it is meant to serve a broader role than just addressing grant application needs.

 How is the Strategy prepared?